Pancake Mountain

 Pancake Mountain is a children's television show created by filmmaker Scott Stuckey (of the famous Stuckey's family).
-Described as an “alt-rock guerrilla kids' dance party, forged in the crucible of Washington, D.C. cable-access television”, it is notable for featuring many punk rock/indie rock musicians like The White Stripes, Eddie Vedder, Fat Mike, The Melvins, Kings of Leon, Henry Rollins, Shirley Manson, Gerard Way, Daniel Johnston, Tegan and Sara, Katy Perry, Bright Eyes, Deerhoof, Ted Leo and the Pharmacists, The Fiery Furnaces, Thievery Corporation, Arcade Fire, Built to Spill, Jenny Lewis, Metric, Starcrawler and many others.
+Described as an “alt-rock guerrilla kids' dance party, forged in the crucible of Washington, D.C. cable-access television”, it is notable for featuring many punk rock/indie rock musicians.
 The show is hosted by a goat puppet named Rufus Leaking, superhero Captain Perfect and his slightly more sensible foil Garnett who serve as interviewers and dance-party impresarios.
 Interviews have included George Clinton, Juliette Lewis, and Chuck Leavell among others.

 Anti-Flag performed the theme song on the original 12 DVD episodes.

 History

 During an interview with CNN correspondent Heidi Collins, Scott Stuckey had this to say about the origin of the name for the show: